Saikowsik23/hangman/README.md

 # Hangman

-A simple hangman game made with Python and Javascript.
+A simple hangman game made with Python

 # The rules of this game are: